Vivek4551/Git-Glimpse/README.md

 ->Live Link :- https://vivek-git-glimpse.vercel.app/

 This project is created by using HTML, CSS, Javascript.
-It is a data fetching kind of app which fetches data of user frommgithub including repos , followers etc.
+It is a data fetching kind of app which fetches data of user from github including repos , followers etc.

 It has features like dark mode and light mode as well as user details and if not found than message area.